teambit/bit/scopes/workspace/variants/variants.docs.md

 ## Removing aspects

-> Note: Once a component has been tagged, any aspect configured for that component **can only** be removed from the component via the following `remove` method. (if you havent exported yet then `untag` would reset the effect of the tag)
+> Note: Once a component has been tagged, any aspect configured for that component **can only** be removed from the component via the following `remove` method. (if you haven't exported yet then `untag` would reset the effect of the tag)

 There are numerous scenarios where you would not want a specific aspect to be defined on a subgroup but you don't want to exclude the sub-group from upstream rules, or use the `propagate: false` flag, since you want to receive the other configurations from the parent group rule/s.

 In that case, removing a specific aspect can be achieved using `"-"` as the value for an aspect's configuration.
-This will remove this aspect from the current rule set.
+This will remove this aspect from the current component set.

 For instance, the following will remove `my-aspect2` from components in the `components/react/ui` set, while still inheriting other configs such as the `my-aspect3` aspect.